 WILLIAM McDONOUGH + PARTNERS Architecture + Community Design William McDonough + Partners executes a diverse international array of projects from our studio in Charlottesville, Virginia.
-Our Cradle to Cradle Design[TM]-inspired buildings and communities embody enduring standards of design quality and economic, ecological and social responsibility.
+Our buildings and communities are inspired by Cradle to Cradle DesignTM and embody enduring standards of design quality and economic, ecological and social responsibility.
 We practice a positive, principled approach to design that draws inspiration from living systems and processes.
 At its heart, this unique approach celebrates the abundance of nature.
 Founded by William McDonough in New York in 1981, the practice was relocated to Charlottesville, Virginia in 1994, when McDonough became Dean of the School of Architecture at the University of Virginia.
 The firm's partners collaborate closely with McDonough to bring his design concepts into reality.
 Among the practice's diverse achievements are several recognized landmarks of the sustainability movement: